ivanitlearning/AWS-Associate-Courses/README.md

 * Anything you usually define at the point of launching an instance can be selected with a Launch Configuration (LC) or Launch Template (LT).

-* LTs are newer and provide more features than LCs such as T2/T3 unlimited, placement groups, capacity reservations, elastic graphics, and versioning.
+* LTs are newer and provide more features than LCs such as T2/T3 unlimited, placement groups, capacity reservations, elastic graphics, and *versioning*.

 * Both of these are not editable.
 You define them once and that configuration is locked.
 If you need to adjust a configuration, you must make a new one and launch it.